Skip to content

 Unloaded vs. Loaded: Carry Without Permit

 What does “unloaded” mean?
 Minnesota does not have a statutory definition of “loaded” or “unloaded” in the statute relating to carry and transport of firearms.
-Most people assume that an “unloaded firearm” is a firearm without an ammunition round in the firing chamber.
-Such a firearm cannot be fired with a trigger pull.
-But Minnesota Statutes §609.666, on Negligent Storage of Firearms, has a broad definition: “Subdivision 1.
-Definitions.
-For purposes of this section, the following words have the meanings given. (c) ‘Loaded’ means the firearm has ammunition in the chamber or magazine, if the magazine is in the firearm, unless the firearm is incapable of being fired by a child who is likely to gain access to the firearm.”
+Most people believe that an “unloaded firearm” means a firearm without an ammunition round in the firing chamber — “Condition 3,” empty chamber.
+Such a firearm cannot fire with a trigger pull.
+But Minnesota Statutes §609.666, on Negligent Storage of Firearms, has a much broader, uncommon definition:

 Purpose in Carrying or Transporting